How Google May Diminish Reviews Based on Location History

 Furthermore, even after a review is contributed by a user, the user’s opinion of the point of interest may change, rendering the contributed review outdated and inaccurate.
 For example, a restaurant for which the user previously provided a positive review may come under new ownership or experience a change in kitchen staff that causes the quality of the restaurant to decrease.
 As such, the user may cease visiting the restaurant or otherwise decrease a frequency of visits.
 However, the user may not take the time to return to the review platform and update their review.

-The patent does have a solution to Google reviews that don’t get made or updated – if a person stops going to a place that they have reviewed in the past, the review that they submitted may be treated as a diminished review:
+The patent does have a solution to Google reviews that don’t get made or updated – if a person stops going to a place that they have reviewed in the past, Google may diminish reviews for such businesses:

 The pending patent application is at: